vorce/wordington/README.md

 A way to find words (by default in Swedish) that matches both a pattern of known and unknown letters, and only containing a subset of letters.

 Right now the implementation is basically meant to be used in a iex shell.
-I might turn it into a library, or a web app later.
+However there's an online version you can play around with that uses this code: [**Ordington**](https://desolate-scrubland-88293.herokuapp.com/)

 ## Example